AHRC Collaborative Doctoral Awards

 ‘Weather imaginaries: British exploration, climate change and the visual culture of the Cryosphere’

-- RGS-IBG - Jean de Pomereu (September 2009 start; University of Exeter: PI Dr Simon Naylor)
+- RGS-IBG - Jean de Pomereu (September 2009 start (part-time); University of Exeter: PI Dr Simon Naylor)

 - Public perceptions of climate change are strongly configured around extreme weather events often located in remote polar or mountainous regions.
 Historically expeditions to these sites brought back increasing amounts of scientific information and laid the groundwork for the science of glaciology and broader understandings of the global climate system.
 While the history of nineteenth and twentieth century British exploration is well documented, the representation of cold spaces has never been considered in terms of the climate knowledge that was generated.
 This is an in-depth study of the historic visual geographies of the cryosphere as recorded by British exploration.